Podujevo bus bombing: Aftermath

 Kosovo Albanian extremists were suspected of orchestrating the attack.
 Initial reports suggested that 7 people were killed by the blast.
 Two wounded Serbs died en route to the hospital and the body parts of two others were found amongst the debris of the bus.
-12 people were killed and 40 were injured by the blast.
+12 people total were killed and 40 more were injured by the blast.
 According to KFOR's regional commander, the bomb was made of 100–200 pounds of high explosive.
-The explosion created a crater that was six feet deep and twelve feet wide.
+The explosion created a crater that was six feet (1.8 m) deep and twelve feet (3.6 m) wide.

 Serbs living in Kosovo enclaves began forming crowds and attacking Albanians within one hour of the attack.
 Serbs in the enclave of Čaglavica blocked the road leading to Macedonia and pulled ethnic Albanians out of their cars and assaulted them.
 The relatives of the victims reacted by staging violent protests in Gračanica.

-NATO leaders condemned the blast and called it "premeditated murder".
+NATO leaders condemned the blast and called it "premeditated murder."
 NATO peacekeepers on the ground described the bombing as an indiscriminate attack.
 NATO Secretary General George Robertson responded to the blast by saying "NATO did not conduct its air campaign in order to see ethnic cleansing by one group replaced by the ethnic attacks and intimidation of another".
 He warned that Kosovo was in danger of losing the support of the international community if violence continued.
-The Parliament of Yugoslavia protested the bombing—which it deemed an act of terrorism—by cutting short its session.
+The Parliament of Serbia and Montenegro protested the bombing—which it deemed an act of terrorism—by cutting short its session.

-A bomb attack in April 2001 targeting Serbs in Pristina left one dead and four injured (KLA volunteer Roland Bartetzko was later found guilty).
+A bomb attack in April 2001 targeting Serbs in Pristina left one dead and four injured.
+KLA volunteer Roland Bartetzko was later charged with murder, attempted murder and terrorism.
+The following year, he was convicted on all counts by an international court under the supervision of the UNMIK, and sentenced to 23 years' imprisonment.
+Bartetzko's sentence was later commuted to 20 years' imprisonment.
+He was released on parole in 2015.